cryptomator/cryptomator.github.io/_i18n/index_en.md

   Open source software: No backdoors, no registration.

 download:
-  title: Download for PC or Mac
+  title: Download for Windows, OS X, Linux
   buttonFreeDownload: Free Download
   payWhatYouWant: Pay what you want
   buttonOtherAmount: Other